Intro to meditation: Class 6 notes

 • All beings

 Will wishing health and safety to someone make them healthier or safer?
 Probably not.
 The point is to cultivate wholesomeness in yourself.
-For some people (myself included), it can take awhile before mettā practice feels like it's "doing" anything.
+For some people (myself included), it can take some time before mettā practice feels like it's "doing" anything.
 I spent many hours doing it over the course of a few years with no noticeable effect.
 Then, one day, a mettā sit at the end of a short retreat caused me to break down crying.

 Group sit: mettā